 Let’s start with the basics: what is multi-tenant architecture, and what are the benefits?

 Simply put, multi-tenant architecture is a strategy of using a single compute environment for applications servicing multiple customers.
 Those applications share the resource pool of their central compute space, but each tenant (customer) has access only to their data.
 Meanwhile, the multi-tenant provider (a systems integrator in this case) has access to the entire data lake created by each tenant’s data stream.

 Imagine an apartment building.
 Each tenant has their own rented space, carefully curated and tastefully appointed.
 Their key only opens the door to their apartment.
 This is their area, but they share common spaces, mechanical/electrical systems, the building edifice, and maybe even laundry.
 Sharing these resources allows the tenants a lower cost of living, and since the building owner takes care of maintenance, the tenant has free time to focus on things they care about.
-Meanwhile, the building owner has a single point for most maintenance, and they’ve segmented a significant capital asset into consumable chunks that aggregate into a nice stream of recurring revenue.
+Meanwhile the building owner has a single point for most maintenance, and they’ve segmented a large capital asset into consumable chunks that aggregates into a nice stream of recurring revenue.

 The Next Gen Services platform for integrators is inherently dispersed.